abbas-gheydi/radotp/README.md

 ### How to Use it:

-- edit config/radiusd.conf then start docker compose or radotp service.
+- edit config/radiusd.conf then start docker compose.

-- in your browser, type IP_ADDRESS:8080 and use the admin/admin password to log in and manage users.
+- in your browser, type IP_ADDRESS:8080 and use the admin/admin password to login and manage users.

 - Download [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US) and scan the QR code.